Thomas Hutchins: Biography

 In May 1781, Hutchins was appointed geographer of the southern army, and shared duties with Simeon DeWitt, the geographer of the main army.
 Just a few months later, a new title was granted to both men, geographer of the United States.
 When DeWitt became the surveyor-general of New York in 1784, Hutchins held the prestigious title alone.

 "Although Congress balked at the idea of a postwar establishment with an engineering department, it did see the need for a geographer and surveyors.
 Thus, in 1785, Thomas Hutchins became geographer general and immediately began his biggest assignment- surveying "Seven Ranges" townships in the Northwest Territory as provided by the Land Ordnance Act of 1785.
 For two years Josiah Harmar's troops offered Hutchins and his surveyors much needed protection from Indians."
+However, his growing doubts about the United States's future in the Mississippi valley led to communication with Spanish-allied merchants such as Daniel Clark of New Orleans, George Morgan of Pittsburgh, and Spanish Governor Estaban Miro about alternative schemes to American governance.

 Hutchins died on assignment while surveying the Seven Ranges.
 "The Gazette of the United States concluded a commendary memorial notice by the remark, 'he has measured the earth, but a small space now contains him.'"
 He was interred at the cemetery of the First Presbyterian Church of Pittsburgh.